syedaffanhamdani/cs-jokes/ReadMe.md

 This file is collection of Jokes about Software Development

 # STD
  what does STD mean in Software Development?
-Scrum Transmitted Diseases
+Scrum Transmitted (mental health) Diseases
 # SQL
 - why sql developer looks at the sky at night?
 They like to count (\*)
 # Object Oriented Programming